rapi3/mqtt-email/README.md

 a: You need to have your Postfix email server and MQTT server running and optional Home Assistant.
 ```
 ----
+Some camera will send mesages encoded in MIME 64 format.<br>
-To decode email sent by camera if encoded MIM Base 64 use:
+To decode email sent by camera if it is encoded MIME Base 64 use:

 https://online-free-tools.com/en/base_64_encoder_decoder